SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-really-republicans.md

 The third Stooge (and I'm stopping at 3 only out of disgust, not because there aren't more) is: [Representative Madison Cawthorn](https://en.wikipedia.org/wiki/Madison_Cawthorn).
 You might think we should cut him some slack, since he's a Congressional newbie elected in 2020.
+And hey, he's only 25 years old, right?
 But&hellip; there are _limits_ to what we can overlook.

 As you may have noticed &mdash; and as we have been harping incessantly here at Chez Weekend &mdash; the vaccination rate in the US is falling off, and we're not anywhere near